bobpepin/sqltables/README.md

 ## Main Concepts and Example

 The main objects are tables, represented by the `Table` class and associated with a `Database`.
-New tables are created with the `load_values` method on the Database object.
+New tables are created with the `create_table` method on the Database object.
 Tables are queried with the `view` and `table` methods, which execute an SQL query and return a new `Table` object backed by a temporary view or table.
 Within SQL queries, the special name `_` refers to the table associated with `self`.